reengo/reengo.github.com/_posts/2015-01-06-multiple-columns-one-list-purecss.md

 featured_image: 'assets/images/html5_and_css3_logos_1.png'
 ---

 Did you know that you can create columns from a single list (UL/OL) with pure CSS?
-It certainly is a great to have this on CSS3. ang it might lessen the need for you to do tables... damn tables...
+It certainly is great to have this feature on CSS3 since you wont need to bother scripting it out on javascript.
+And it might lessen the need for you to do tables as well... those damn tables...

-Here's the code:
+Anyways, here's the code:

 	ul {